asilvafx/jwt-cookies/README.md

 # jwt-cookies
- Simple & Secure JWT Auth using Cookies
+ Simple & Secure Auth using JWT and Cookies